-People Mover train derails downtown
+People Mover train derails near transit center

 A Detroit People Mover car left the rail Thursday night, hitting a platform near the Rosa Parks Transit Center, officials said.